Absurd, intelligent, bearded open communicator.

 At times, I am a monkey.

-Up until last year, I was a serial monogamist, with relationships that last 8-30 months.
-These days, I have a relationship on a sort of hold, as she lives in Seattle now, and a more regular relationship with a colleague.
-But I'm enjoying the freedom and honesty afforded by parallel monogamy ("non-monogamous" or "polyamorous" apply, I guess, but parallel monogamy feels more true).
+Up until 2012, I was a serial monogamist, with relationships that last 8-30 months.
+These days, I have an amazing parter with whom I enjoy the wonderful freedom and honesty afforded by an open relationship ("non-monogamous" or "polyamorous" apply, as well).
 I'm idly looking for more intimacy.
 No rush, so short-term or casual dating in the meantime sounds great, especially because finding that chemistry that clicks seems to take a lot of tries.
 But if you read my profile and think you might be interested, let me know now.

 I try to communicate clearly and directly.
 My biggest failures in honesty or forthrightness come when I might hurt someone's feelings.
 Otherwise, I'm pretty solidly open.